mattva01/schooltool/src/schooltool/relationship/README.txt

 We need to define the adapter from IAnnotatable to IRelationshipLinks.
-In real life you would include the ZCML configuration of the 'schoolbell.relationship' package via Zope 3 package includes.
-In a test you can use setUpRelationships from schoolbell.relationship.tests.
+In real life you would include the ZCML configuration of the 'schooltool.relationship' package via Zope 3 package includes.
+In a test you can use setUpRelationships from schooltool.relationship.tests.

-    >>> from schoolbell.relationship.tests import setUpRelationships
+    >>> from schooltool.relationship.tests import setUpRelationships
     >>> setUpRelationships()

 You can create relationships by calling the `relate` function

-    >>> from schoolbell.relationship import relate
+    >>> from schooltool.relationship import relate
     >>> frogs = SomeObject('frogs')
     >>> frogger = SomeObject('frogger')
     >>> relate(URIMembership, (frogs, URIGroup), (frogger, URIMember))